Rhaegar Targaryen, as depicted by Karla Ortiz in The World of Ice & Fire

 A Game of Thrones

-During her fever dream, Daenerys sees her brother Rhaegar mounted on a stallion as black as his armor.
+During her fever dream, Daenerys Targaryen sees her brother Rhaegar mounted on a stallion as black as his armor.
 Fire glimmers red through the narrow eye slit of his helm.
-Dany lifts his polished black visor.
-The face within is her own.
+When Daenerys lifts his polished black visor, the face within is her own.

-When Lord Tywin Lannister discusses with his brother Kevan and his son Tyrion the dire situation of the Lannister forces after the defeats in the Battle of the Whispering Wood and the Battle of the Camps, Tyrion jests that his father should take comfort from the fact that Prince Rhaegar is still dead.
+When Lord Tywin Lannister discusses with his brother Ser Kevan and his son Tyrion the dire situation of the Lannister forces after the defeats in the battle in the Whispering Wood and the Battle of the Camps, Tyrion jests that his father should take comfort from the fact that Prince Rhaegar is still dead.